asyrafzlkln96/inventory_management_django/README.md

 ## Pre-requisites :

-Make sure you have Django installed.
+* Step 1: Make sure you have Django installed.
 This project uses Django==3.2 .
-Run pip install -r requirements.txt if you dont have Django installed. python manage.py runserver.
+Run pip install -r requirements.txt if you dont have Django installed.
+* Step 2: Run python manage.py runserver in local.
-Open browser and browse to http://localhost:8000/api/inventory to see all inventories.
+* Step 3: Open browser and browse to http://localhost:8000/api/inventory
+to see all inventories (see endpoint below for more info)

 ## Endpoints
 * /inventory - To list all inventories in view.